Green home ownership is just a few steps away

 Getting an assessment of any kind may increase your home's value by an average of 2.7% or $4,000! *

 Includes an in-person inspection of your home, creating a personalized plan for how to benefit from the federal incentives, and includes a 1-1 walk-through so you know how to be first in line!
 These includes, but aren't limited to, a "blower door" that measures the air leakage in & out of your home from outside (and where) and combustion safety tests of gas appliances, to name a few.
-Now eligible for a $150 federal tax credit and can make someone eligible for up to $4,000 in federal rebates for home improvement, and can unlock Focus on Energy rebates of $450-750 when air sealing your home together with wall/attic insulation!
+Now eligible for a $150 federal tax credit, can make someone eligible for up to $4,000 in federal rebates for home improvement, and can unlock Focus on Energy rebates of $450-750 when air sealing your home together with wall/attic insulation!
 Final cost after federal tax credit: $350.